mdda/mdda.github.io/_posts/AI/2014-09-29-Harpur-thesis.md

 * To show that backpropagation in deeper networks with nonlinearities could be taught using only local data, one would need to build up, showing, for instance, what class of non-linear single-layers would give rise to an near-equivalent Hebbian learning update rule.
 For a start, check out references in "3.8.3 Nonlinear PCA"

-### 4.8 Introduction of REC networks and Novelty Detection
+### Chapter 4 : Introduction of Recurrent Error Correction (REC) networks

+* Maybe it's because we're now spoilt by riches, but the toy problems the linear REC are demonstrated on (in 1997) are *really* small

+#### 4.8 Novelty Detection

 * Kohonen apparently had an interesting approach (and also mentioned earlier for his work on localisation and inhibition)

-### 4.10 Minimum reconstruction error as maximum likelihood
+#### 4.10 Minimum reconstruction error as maximum likelihood

 * It feels like a fast one has been pulled here.
 What if 2 'x's are close enough for 'v' to blur over the two of them?
 Not clear that the argument justifies the MLE claim as it stands.

-### Chapter 4 overall
+### Chapter 5 : Constraints

-* Maybe it's because we're now spoilt by riches, but the toy problems the linear REC are demonstrated on (in 1997) are *really* small